Content created: 2015-05-13

 Return to top.

 Mixquic traces its history to the mists of time, but the earliest hard date in local lore is 1116, when the Toltec city of Tula was being destroyed by the marauding Chichimecs.
 (Most writers put the destruction of Tula some decades later than that.)
-Previously proud and lordly Toltecs, leaving their ruined capital, flooded as refugees into the region of Mixquic.
+Many formerly proud and lordly Toltecs, leaving their ruined capital, flooded as refugees into the region of Mixquic.

 According to the Mendocino Codex, Mixquic was the first town conquered by Itzcóatl (Aztec Emperor 4) in 1430 and became a tributary state beneath Tenochtítlan.
 On his accession to the throne in 1440, Moteuczóma I Ilhuicamína (Emperor 5) had a temple to Huitzilopóchtli built in Mixquic, using materials seized from several conquered towns, apparently because they had rebelled against his succession and Mixquic had not.
 (For an overview of Aztec history, click here.)

 However, this “favorable” treatment did not make the Mixquiqueños less resentful of their Tenochtítlan overlords.
 Bernal Díaz del Castillo wrote: